Rumpunzel/rpg-thingy/skill-tests.md

 >
 > The sultan's city has the trait `Under Martial Law` with a rating of **2** so the difficulty for the test is also **2.** The curfew turns an otherwise trivial task into a challenge.
 >
 > Cyrene throws her **5** dice.
 Two dice come up **1** and.
-As she chose Intuition as her Approach, she uses her trait `Charming Stranger` to re-roll those **1s.** Her result now is **2, 3, 4, 4, 6.** All dice which come up **5+** are hits for her, so she did achieved **1** effort; not enough to succeed.
+As she chose Intuition as her Approach, she uses her trait `Charming Stranger` to re-roll those **1s.** Her result now is **2, 3, 4, 4, 6.** All dice which come up **5+** are hits for her, so she achieved **1** effort; not enough to succeed.
 She came to the city to rest not exhaust herself even more, so she decides against powering through.
 >
 > She marks **1** **XP** for the **1** effort she achieved, but now she must try another way to get into the city.
 She could try to frighten the guards into letting her pass, but with them already looking irritated and with her Vigor rating of **3,** she fears this might go poorly for her and so decides against it.

 ## Group Tests

-Characters may act in tandem with each other, using the same skill and the same approach to achieve the same goal.
+Characters may act in tandem with each other when trying to achieve the same goal while testing the same skill (they may use different attributes, though most of the time, they will also use the same attributes).
 When they do, everyone tests and adds their successes together to determine if they manage to succeed as a group.

+When two or more character use the same skill and the same attribute to achieve the same goal, they always test as a group.

+During uncontested tests, for each participant beyond the first, the difficulty of the test is increased by **1.**

 Group tests can be incredible tools to achieve great deeds.
 They can also simply be used to help your compatriots to overcome obstacles you find trivial.
 But they come at the cost of increasing the risk for all participants.
 You either win or you fail as a group.

-During uncontested tests, for each participant beyond the first, the difficulty of the test is increased by **1.**

 When a group fails an uncontested test, each member of the group receives **XP** equal to the effort they individually mustered.

 A group can power through but _each_ member of the group must take a Condition with a rating equal to the difference between the test's difficulty and the effort they, individually, achieved.

 > Outside the city, Cyrene meets up with her travel companion Maro, who comes to her with grave news.
 They definitely need to enter the sultan's city _tonight._ Luckily, Maro remembers scaffolding at the south wall he passed by a few days ago.
 When they arrive fortune is on their side.
-No guards in sight.
-But scaling the city wall will not be an easy task.
+Only a few guards in sight.
+But scaling the city wall undetected will still not be an easy task.
 >
 > The city wall has the trait `Weathered & Steep` with a rating of **2,** so the difficulty for the test is **2** but because of the `Martial Law`, there are guards on the wall `Keeping Watch` which increases the difficulty by **1** which is now **3** because they want to enter the city unseen.
 >